SauravBAtGitHub/crispy-shell/README.md

 SupportedVMRoleSizes - To identify what VM sizes are supported by their existing cloud services.

-StorageBlobEnum.PS1 - Powershell script with functionality for exporting blob details to an excel file.
-Sample attached.
+StorageBlobEnum.PS1 - Powershell script with functionality for Listing and exporting blob details to an excel file or deleting blobs.
     Choice = List\Delete\Export
     .\StorageBlobEnum.ps1 -SubscriptionID <Subscription ID> -StorageType "PremiumLRS" -Choice "List" .\StorageBlobEnum.ps1 -SubscriptionID <Subscription ID> -StorageType "PremiumLRS" -Choice "Delete"